 Throughout the year, the group's research will be guided by collective readings, looking at and discussing works of art and film, individually prepared input to the group, student-lead classes, face-to-face meetings and collective exhibition exercises.
 As always, emphasis is put on shared responsibility for the learning and research process.
 This Coop will engage with childhood not as other, but as an interrelational category.

-The proposed research outcome is an exhibition, though a final decision on this will be made by the whole Coop study group about midway through the research.
+The proposed research outcome is an exhibition in Sardinia and in local partnership with Nivola Museum in Orani (Sardinia), though a final decision on this will be made by the whole Coop study group about midway through the research.

 Guest tutor: Isabelle Sully